 If you’ve gone through all this and determined that perhaps memory foam isn’t for you, there is a less expensive alternative to consider: reflex foam.

 This is a particularly high-density version of polyurethane foam, which is the basis for memory foam.
-As such, it’s made as basically the same materials as memory foam, except it has a little bit of a different cell structure.
+As such, it’s made as basically the same materials like memory foam, except it has a little bit of a different cell structure.

 Instead of the hole’s memory foam uses to achieve its viscoelastic properties, reflex foam uses a bubble structure.
 These bubbles will move to conform to your body, but they bounce back to their original form when the pressure is released.